akkwake/Startup-Explorer/README.md

 ### **SplitPathAndArguments(String&, String&)**

-Splits the application path and arguments.Every application has its own arguments format so this method is slightly convoluted.
+Splits the application path and arguments.
+Every application has its own arguments format so this method is slightly convoluted.

 ```csharp
 public void SplitPathAndArguments(String& path, String& args)